RoadieHQ/marketing-site/content/docs/getting-started/technical-documentation/index.md

 npx @techdocs/cli serve --docker-image roadiehq/techdocs
 ```

+NB: We have seen some issues generating and serving plantuml and mermaid diagrams sometimes on M1 Macbooks due to unresolved
+bugs in open source dependencies.
+Please reach out to us anyway if you run into any difficulties.

 ### Step 5: Publish your documentation

 Commit the changes made in steps 1 through 3 to your repository.
 Roadie Backstage will pick up the changes shortly after they are merged to the default branch.